johnathan-convertino-afrl/axis_data_width_converter/README.md

 #### PARAMETERS

-* slave_width  : DEFAULT = 1 : Slave width in bytes.
+* SLAVE_WIDTH  : DEFAULT = 1 : Slave width in bytes.
-* master_width : DEFAULT = 1 : Master width in bytes.
+* MASTER_WIDTH : DEFAULT = 1 : Master width in bytes.
+* REVERSE : DEFAULT = 0 : Set to 1 to reverse the order of how bytes are output.

 ### COMPONENTS
 #### SRC